 - Correct: Do you want to go to the concert with Phyllis and me?

-If you’re serious about getting your grammar right with your content, I recommend a book that I keep by my side and refer to whenever I’m not sure about something.
-The book is "" by Lisa McLendon.
-The Perfect English Grammar Workbook
+I recommend a book that I keep by my side and refer to whenever I’m not sure about my grammar.
+The book is "The Perfect English Grammar Workbook" by Lisa McLendon.
+She includes a lot of instructive examples.

-12. Give Your Hubs an Annual Checkup
+12. Give Your Articles an Annual Checkup

-- Under “Overview” you will see several useful items.
-I find incoming links and view duration useful.
+- Under “Overview,” you will see several useful items.
+I find “incoming links” and “view duration” useful.
 These are represented with 1 to 5 stars.
 The more stars you have, the more incoming links were found from other sources, or the longer people have been reading through the entire article.

-13. Review Traffic Stats with Google Analytics
+13. Review Traffic Stats With Google Analytics

 - Track the source of traffic and the demographics of readers.